open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

     Set the text to be prepended to the name of newly created recording directories.

-.. function:: String getRecordingDirectoryAppendText()
+.. function:: String CoreServices::getRecordingDirectoryAppendText()

     Set the text to be appended to the name of newly reated recording directories.

-.. function:: void setRecordingDirectoryPrependText(String text)
+.. function:: void CoreServices::setRecordingDirectoryPrependText(String text)

     Set the text to be prepended to the name of newly created recording directories.

-.. function:: void setRecordingDirectoryAppendText(String text)
+.. function:: void CoreServices::setRecordingDirectoryAppendText(String text)

     Set the text to be appended to the name of newly created recording directories.

     :param text: The

-.. function:: bool allRecordNodesAreSynchronized()
+.. function:: bool CoreServices::allRecordNodesAreSynchronized()

     Returns :code:`true` if all Record Nodes are in a "synchronized" state.
 A Record Node is synchronized if it only has one data stream as input, or if all of its incoming streams share a hardware sync line that has received at least two events.